 Fixed together with material cords and tapes, wooden Venetian blinds are complementary.
 For example, the Serino range of Venetian blinds from S: CRAFT is a great design.
 These also provide decent light control with movable slats.
 These are lighter in weight and have a reduced number of securing points.
 This can mean that Venetians are not as effective with windows open.
 They can be prone to blowing in the wind rather than fixed to the surroundings for support.

 What is the difference between MDF and Hardwood Shutters?

 So, how should you decide between MDF or hardwood shutters?
 Wood is a sturdier product, built to last, and will be less likely to warp or bend in damper rooms.
 As important as the cost can be, it should never be the sole deciding factor.
 Our premium shutters are custom, meaning they will suit most interior styles.

-> Without changing your living space too much, wooden shutters can improve the home.
+Wooden shutters can improve the home without changing your living space too much.
 These affect the levels of light, complementing your existing interior design.
 They also provide privacy in the places you need it most.

-> Get in touch today!
+Get in touch today!